The Travel Palate

 Notes

-• A note on the vegetables - they should be crisp tender, not soggy.
+• Vegetables should be crisp tender, not soggy.
 Overcooking might make the sauce watery as the vegetables will release some water as they cook, especially if they overcook.

-• Store covered in the refrigerator for 3 or 4 days.
+• Store covered tightly in the refrigerator for 3 or 4 days.

 Nutrition